HumanSignal/label-studio/docs/source/guide/ml_create.md

 ### Support interactive preannotations in your ML backend

-If you want to support interactive preannotations in your machine learning backend, refer to [this code example for substring matching](https://github.com/heartexlabs/label-studio-ml-backend/tree/master/label_studio_ml/examples/substring_matching).
+If you want to support interactive preannotations in your machine learning backend, you need to write an inference call using the `predict()` method.
+For an example that does this for text labeling projects, you can refer to [this code example for substring matching](https://github.com/heartexlabs/label-studio-ml-backend/tree/master/label_studio_ml/examples/substring_matching).

 Do the following in your code:
 - Define an inference call with the **predict** method as outlined in the [inference section of this guide](ml_create.html#Inference-call).